 6. New Belgium shalt not profit: Our goal is to raise money for bicycle and environmental charities.
 New Belgium Brewing Company does NOT retain any of the events' proceeds.
 Please think of your $5 beer tokens as donations to a worthy cause.
 All sales are final; beer tokens do not expire and will be accepted next year (does not include TEXAS).

 7. Remember the purpose, and bring not your pooches: No canine friends allowed this year.
 We're a dog-loving Brewery, but sadly not all municipalities and parks are.
 Please leave your best friends at home for their safety and the safety of others.
 Besides, it's not much fun for dogs with all the noise and crazy people around.

 8. Keep the day true with thy good juju: The ride is free, but we suggest a $5 donation to the good bike advocates who are putting it on for you (does not include TEXAS).
 If you give more, you will not incur flats, mechanical troubles, or dry skin for a while…maybe.
 This is a celebration of the bike, not an anti-car rally.
 All tools have their place.

-9. Thou shall rise early: Since Tour de Fat is a free show, we sometimes get more folks than we can accommodate.
+9. Thou shall rise early: We sometimes get more folks than we can accommodate.
 Once we're full, we will handle overflow like a restaurant or bar: one in, one out.
 We reserve the right to determine the appropriate crowd size in the name of safety and enjoyment for those inside.

 10. Thou shalt not steal thy neighbors' bike: Don't even think of leaving with a bike that doesn't belong to you.
 Modern-day horse thieves will be dealt with by angry mob, pitchforks, and torches.